 If you arrive in Bradford hungry and keen to unwind, Sunbridge Wells is the place to go.

 This unique food and drink experience lives within historic tunnels in the city centre.
 It offers a selection of places to eat and drink, and also features several quirky, independent shops.

 Or…fancy a curry?
 Bradford has dominated the Curry Capital of Britain awards in recent years.
 The city is home to over one hundred Asian and Indian restaurants.
 Bharat and Mumtaz are highly-rated, and MyLahore, which is two minutes from campus, is a big favourite with our staff and students.

-If you arrive early enough, you could catch a show at Bradford’s legendary Alhambra Theatre.
+If you arrive early enough, you could catch an evening show at Bradford’s legendary Alhambra Theatre.

 We’d never recommend attending an Open Day on an empty stomach.
 With so much to get involved in, a hearty breakfast is essential.

 The Open Days get underway at 9:30.
 We recommend you start in the Great Hall for our Welcome Talk at 9:35am.
 Presented by our Associate Director (Marketing and Communications) Emma Bridge and a group of our students, the talk is always an entertaining, informative start to the day.

 The Open Day finishes in time for weekend visitors to enjoy an afternoon around Bradford.
 There’s plenty to see and do:

 The National Science and Media Museum is just a five-minute walk from campus.